Skip to main menu Skip to content Skip to footer

 • How much distress they associate with attending school

-• How strongly they resists
+• How strongly they resist

 • How much their resistance is interfering with their (and their family’s) life